History of the Danforth Art Museum and School

 A New Home, A New Partnership

 The 1909 building the Danforth Museum and School had occupied since its opening was showing signs of disrepair for years, largely due to delayed maintenance.
 Knowing the building was reaching a point where it could not be salvaged, the Danforth purchased the Jonathan Maynard Building in 2013 with plans to renovate and move into the space by 2022.
 However, an inspection in 2016 resulted in a failure rating of the buildings boiler and an immediate eviction notice from the Town (now City) of Framingham.
 The Danforth had six months to vacate the building, but the Maynard Building was not anywhere near ready to inhabit, and was being leased to FSU at the time.
 Emergency funds were raised through fundraising efforts and major donors to relocate the reduced staff and collection to a temporary building.
-The Maynard Building’s third floor was renovated for the Art School, and the next two years focused on renovating the second floor for the museum and storage.
+The Maynard Building’s third floor was renovated for the Art School with five large studies and new equipment where classes resumed in the winter of 2017.
+The next two years focused on renovating the second floor for the museum and storage.

 The sudden eviction from Union Avenue left the Danforth with a growing and unsustainable financial burden.
 The connection between the Danforth and Framingham State University, going back to the Danforth’s founding, made it a natural fit for a more formal affiliation.
 Talks began in 2016 between the Danforth and Framingham State University representatives, knowing that if this merger went through they would be the first state university with an art museum.
-After town meetings and intensive discussions regrding the merger and the use of the Maynard Building, the Danforth became a part of Framingham State University in April 2018, and renovations began again, this time on the second floor for the museum.
-In April 2019, the Danforth Art Museum reopened to the with brand new exhibition spaces including one permanently dedicated to Meta Vaux Warrick Fuller.
+After town meetings and intensive discussions regarding the merger and the use of the Maynard Building, the Danforth became a part of Framingham State University in April 2018, and renovations began again, this time on the first and second floor for university studio space and museum galleries and storage.
+Due to construction, the school underwent a temporary move to the campus proper of Framingham State University, where the school was able to continue holding classes for one year.
+In April 2019, the Danforth Art Museum reopened to the public with brand new exhibition spaces including one permanently dedicated to Meta Vaux Warrick Fuller.

 The Jonathan Maynard Building